MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

 - For site collection administrators, a site collection provides a unified mechanism and scope for administration.
 For example, security, policies, and features can be managed for a whole site collection; Site Collection Web Analytics Reports, audit log reports, and other data can help administrators track site collection security and performance.

-  SharePoint Server 2019 offers the choice to create modern Team and Communication sites like in SharePoint in Microsoft 365, or keep the classic experience.
+  SharePoint Server 2019 and SharePoint Server Subscription Edition offers the choice to create modern Team and Communication sites like in SharePoint in Microsoft 365, or keep the classic experience.
 Using the modern experience site collections is inline with our recommendation to create site collections for each unit of work to make it easier when you decide to migrate to SharePoint.

 - For farm administrators, site collections can be moved between content databases.
 By this movement, farm administrators can manage the size of their content databases.